thegerrit/data_science/project0/README.md

 - Follow the appropriate `Getting Started` guide to make sure that Docker is working as expected.
 	- Macs: https://docs.docker.com/docker-for-mac/
 	- Windows: https://docs.docker.com/docker-for-windows/
 - We will use the `Jupyter Notebook Data Science Stack` for now.
-You can start it using the following command in the commandline -- replace PWD with the path to the git directory.
+You can start it using the following command in the command line -- replace PWD with the path to the git directory.
 More detailed description of the image is available at: https://hub.docker.com/r/jupyter/datascience-notebook/
 	- docker run -it -v PWD/project0:/home/jovyan/notebooks --rm -p 8888:8888 jupyter/datascience-notebook
 - Quick explanation of the above command (don't worry if you don't follow this right now):
 	- `-p 8888:8888` maps the 8888 port on the host OS to the 8888 port on the guest container.
 So if you were to go to http://localhost:8888, it will redirect to the 8888 port on the container - Jupyter Notebook starts a web server on that port on the guest.
-	- `-v PWD/project0:/home/jovyan/notebooks` mounts the current project0 directory on the guest, so that everything in project0 directry will be available in `notebooks` directory on the guest.
+	- `-v PWD/project0:/home/jovyan/notebooks` mounts the current project0 directory on the guest OS, so that everything in project0 directory will be available in `notebooks` directory on the guest.
 	- `jupyter/datascience-notebook` tells docker which image to pull from the Docker Hub.
-The first time you do this, it will take a few minutes to download everything it needs.
+The first time you do this, it will take a few minutes (go grab a drink) to download everything it needs.  **Note that the download is several gigs so you will want to be on a fast, i.e., school, network if possible.**
 - Once everything is initialized and the notebook starts, you can connect it to by opening your web browser and going to: http://localhost:8888/tree?token=279fb5e0fc0f240a90f913e7b9c9c068f36543a7d9544663  --- the `token` will be different for you.
 Look for it in the output of the command above.

-### Python and Jupyter/IPython
+## Python and Jupyter/IPython

 We will be using Python for most of the assignments.
 Python is easy to pick up, and we will also provide skeleton code for most of the assignments.